shayanabdulkarimkhan/dsc-phase-1-project-v2-4/README.md

 ## Strategy

-These KPIs were used to answer the three main business questions in the following manner:
+Movie Reviews and Movie Profits were used as KPIs to answer the three main business questions in the following manner:

 1. Which genres to focus on?
     - genre vs average reviews analysis